DeNeutoy/blog/docs/crowdsourcing.md

 ### Crowdsourcing MNLI for $60,000

 One aspect of the tutorial slides that really stood out to me was that the overall cost for the MNLI dataset was \$60,000.
 I would have guessed lower than this as a ballpark figure, but this order of magnitude is relatively standard (e.g whilst I was at AllenNLP, the DROP dataset cost ~$20k to crowdsource).

 Taking a step back, does this actually represent value for money?
-I argue certainly not in the case of SNLI.
+I think certainly not in the case of SNLI.
 For this much money, certainly in Europe, you could employ two university graduates for a year to annotate a dataset.
 Assuming they could work at a rate of ~500 examples per day, you could end up with a dataset of 250k (presumably much higher quality) examples just by waiting for a year.
 This also frees up **your** time, which is important.